hochstrasserio/wirecard/README.md

 The payment request uses a [Basket](src/Model/Common/Basket.php) filled with [Basket Items](src/Model/Common/BasketItem.php) to show the customer’s products at the checkout screen of e.g. PayPal.
 You can also use this to easily set the amount and currency of your order.
 In most cases you should be able to infer the basket from your site’s own basket model.

+**Note:** If a basket is set on the payment request, Wirecard validates on the server if all prices of the basket items and the total amount add up correctly.
+Otherwise, Wirecard returns an error.

 ``` php
 <?php